strategineer/personal-website/content/blog/2025-01-23/index.md

 The way a GM could make this "encounter" interesting is beyond me.

-There's a few rooms in the Maze of the Blue Medusa that asked me to fill in the gaps way more than I was prepared for and as a result left me scratching my head in confusion (which is never a good position for a GM to find themselves in at the table).
+There's a few rooms in the Maze of the Blue Medusa that asked me to fill in the gaps way more than I was prepared for --- these rooms left me scratching my head in confusion (which is never a good position for a GM to find themselves in at the table).

-I imagine that a more well-prepared and/or experienced GM would be able to read a room description like this and decide to replace it with something else on the fly.
+I imagine that a more well-prepared and experienced GM would be able to read a questionable room description and decide to replace it with something else on the fly.
 That wasn't the case for me most of the time.

 ### Some players won't vibe with the abstract surreal art

-The drawings are quite abstract and don't do a good job of conveying what NPCs in particular actually look like.
-This proved to be a problem for the more visually-focused players in the group.
+The drawings are quite abstract and don't do a good job of conveying what NPCs actually look like.
+This proved to be a problem for the more visually-inclined players in the group.

-This put some extra pressure on me as the GM to describe NPCs in evocative ways and to find less abstract token images to represent these NPCs.
+This put some extra pressure on me as the GM to describe NPCs in more evocative ways and to find less abstract images to use as token art to represent these NPCs.

-This was challenging because of the large number of NPCs in the dungeon and because of their unique looks.
+This was challenging because of the large number of NPCs in the dungeon and because of their unique looks that were impossible to find exact matches for.

-### Interactions between factions are left for the GM to figure out
+### Interactions between factions are mostly left for the GM to figure out

-The Maze of the Blue Medusa book could have done a better job of helping you run it by providing more examples of how the factions could possibly interact with one another in interesting ways.
+The Maze of the Blue Medusa book could have done a better job of helping you run it by providing more examples of how the factions could interact with one another in interesting ways.

 The book could have been much more explicit about this in more places instead of leaving it mostly up to the GM to make all of these connections on their own.

 For example,

 {{< spoiler >}}
-Bringing the "Oku" (magical bird cosplayers essentially) who are natural rogues and thieves into conflict with the Cannibal Critics who are mostly feral zombies who consume artists and hang out in the art gallery would be a great idea.
+Bringing the "Oku" (magical bird cosplayers essentially) who are natural thieves and scavengers of knickknacks into conflict with the Cannibal Critics who are mostly feral zombies who consume artists and hang out in the art gallery would be a great idea.

 The book doesn't mention interactions like this much in the book and I think it'd be better if it did.
 {{< /spoiler >}}